 - They have a high maintenance cost for repairs and depreciation.

 - They have a major labor-intensive to install.

 Industrial construction sites can be highly benefited by the use of this type of crane.
-However, considering the cost and efficiency of tower cranes, the best option is hiring them.
+However, considering the cost and efficiency of tower cranes, the best option is to hire them.

 The Hammerhead crane or the “Giant cantilever” crane is a fixed jib crane that provides a so-called “racking” motion.
 The design of this type of crane started in Germany.
 Hammerhead Crane was used in battleships, for installing large pieces like armor plates and gun barrels.

 Advantages of Hammerhead Crane